javiabellan/biblia/docs/cli_tools_data/csv.md

 ## `paste`
 Join 2 (or more) files line by line

 - `pase file_a file_b`
 - `pase <(cut -d, -f1,2,3 some.csv) other_file`

+## `join`

+Join 2 files line by its **sorted id** column.

+If the the column separator is not specified, it will be the **space** by default

+If the id column position is not specified, it will be the **1st column** by default.

+- `join file1 file2` Join two files on the first (default) field.
+- `join -t, file1 file2` Join two files using a comma (instead of a space) as the field separator.
+- `join -t, <(sort -t, -k 1,1 file1.csv) <(sort file2_ids.txt)`: Sort ids of input files to work ok.
+- `join -1 3 -2 1 file1 file2` Join field3 of file1 with field1 of file2.
+- `join -a 1 file1 file2` Produce a line for each unpairable line for file1.
+- `cat path/to/file1 | join - path/to/file2` Join a file from `stdin`.

 ## `split`